Rosario Youth Club F.C.

 Rosario Youth Football Club (also known as Rosario Y.C.) is a Northern Irish, intermediate football club playing in the Premier division of the Northern Amateur Football League.The club has three senior teams competing in the Northern Amateur Football League and Belfast and District football league.
-The Club is widely recognised as one of the most successful youth clubs in Northern Ireland, with many former players competing at International Level and Professional Leagues in England.
+The club is one of the most successful youth clubs in Northern Ireland, and a number of former players have played at international level and in professional leagues in England.
 The club joined the Amateur League in 1982.